tyen901/modsync/README.md

 ```

 There is a unit test that runs a tiny HTTP server and verifies the HTTP
-downloader round‑trip when `LFS_SERVER_URL` is set.
-The test uses the
+downloader round‑trip by simulating the Git LFS batch API.
+The test uses
-fixture at `tests/fixtures/test_blob.bin`.
+the fixture at `tests/fixtures/test_blob.bin`.

 ## Notes and development

-- LFS: to make the tool download real objects, either set `LFS_SERVER_URL`
+-- LFS: to make the tool download real objects, implement a downloader
-   to a server that serves blobs by SHA, or implement a downloader that
-   integrates with `git lfs` or your hosting provider's API.
+   that integrates with your hosting provider's LFS API (the project
+   currently implements Azure/VisualStudio batch API support).
+Replace
+   or extend the downloader to support other providers if required.
 - The repository operations rely on the `git2` crate.
 The tool clones if
    necessary and uses `fetch` (it does not automatically merge or checkout
    remote branches into the working tree).